polar-app/polar-app/docs/notes/NOTES_BLOCK_NAVIGATION.md

 The way we keep track of the currently focused block is by using the `active` property in `BlocksStore` which is a mobx observable.

-The `BlockEditor` React component listens to changes to this property and focuses its *contenteditable* div when it matches the id of block that's being rendered (Refer to [keeping track of the active block](#keeping-track-of-the-active-block) for more info)
+The `BlockEditor` React component listens to changes to this property and focuses its *contenteditable* div when it matches the id of the block that's being rendered (Refer to [keeping track of the active block](#keeping-track-of-the-active-block) for more info)

 However

 ## Keeping track of the active block
 As mentioned in [overview](#overview).
 The way we keep track of the active block is by using a **mobx observable property** in `BlocksStore` to which `BlockEditor` components (which render blocks) listen to for changes, and focuses the rendered block accordingly if the id matches.

-The `active` proeprty has the following structure
+The `active` property has the following structure

 ```ts
 type IActiveBlock = {